 Brenda is a graduate of MATC Madison with an Associate’s degree in Respiratory Care.
 She is a Registered Respiratory Therapist and a Registered Sleep Technician.
 Brenda teaches evening CPR courses for CHES.
 She has been teaching CPR since 2005 and loves it!
 Her favorite part of teaching is working one on one with great people who are excited to learn about how to help others.
 In her spare time she enjoys reading, doing crafts, Nascar, and spending time with her husband and Chihuahua Bear.

 Scott joined CHES as an instructor in 2015.
-He teaches ACLS, BLS, PALS, and telemetry courses and enjoys helping clinical staff learn new skills that serve to improve the delivery of patient care.
-He has worked for the last 16 years as a nurse in the emergency department at Stoughton Hospital where he also serves as Nursing Chief-of-Staff, Chair of the Nurse Practice Council, and as the BLS, ACLS, and PALS Coordinator.
-Scott has been a Certified Emergency Nurse since 2007 and recently became an instructor at Madison College in the nursing assistant program.
-Scott holds degrees in nursing from the University of Texas at Arlington and Madison College as well as a degree in history from the University of Wisconsin at Madison.
-In his free time he likes to hike, travel, cook, and tries to stay active with his wife and two children.
+He teaches ACLS, BLS, PALS, and telemetry courses and serves as Primary Instructor for the CHES Nurse Assistant Training Program (CNA).
+Scott enjoys helping clinical staff learn new skills that serve to improve the delivery of patient care.
+Since 1998, Scott has worked as a nurse in the emergency department at Stoughton Hospital and serves as the BLS, ACLS, and PALS coordinator, and as a clinical staff instructor.
+Scott has been a Certified Emergency Nurse (CEN) since 2007.
+He holds degrees in nursing from the University of Texas at Arlington and Madison College as well as a degree in history from the University of Wisconsin at Madison.
+In his free time he likes to hike, travel, cook, and enjoy activities with his wife and two children.
 Scott is honored and excited be a member of the CHES instructional team.

 Rhonda joined CHES in the fall of 2014.
 She teaches many American Heart Association classes at CHES including ACLS, PALS, BLS, and Infant/Child CPR.
 Her credentials include: